zelisinho/anypoint-examples/foreach-processing-and-choice-routing/README.md

 #### Foreach Processing ####

 An iterative processor, Foreach splits collections into elements, then processes them iteratively without losing any of the message payload.
-After Foreach splits a message collection and processes the individual elements, it returns a reference to the original message thus resulting in "Java in, Java out" processing.
+After Foreach splits a message collection and processes the individual elements, it returns a reference to the original message thus resulting in processing.

 ### Assumptions ###

-This document assumes that you are familiar with Mule ESB and the [AnypointStudio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
-To increase your familiarity with Studio, consider completing one or more [Anypoint Studio Tutorials](http://www.mulesoft.org/documentation/display/current/Basic+Studio+Tutorial).
+This document assumes that you are familiar with Mule runtime and the [About Anypoint Studio](https://docs.mulesoft.com/anypoint-studio/v/7.2/).

 This document describes the details of the example within the context of Anypoint Studio, Mule ESB's graphical user interface (GUI), and includes XML configuration details in separate tabs.